beaconny-net/beaconny.net/mesh/index.md

 For those not well-versed in technobabble:

-- "open source" : all of the software code and electronics designs are freely available to read and modify as you wish
+- "open source" : All of the design files and software code you need to manufacture and program the Meshtastic devices is freely available for anyone to read and use.

-- "off-grid" : does not require use of the electricity grid
+- "off-grid" : These low-power devices can be run from a solar panel or battery and do not require access to the electrical grid.

-- "decentralized" : does not depend on any one entity for it to work
+- "decentralized" : The network is a result of many devices working together, with each device playing a more or less equal role (see: [Roles](https://meshtastic.org/docs/configuration/radio/device/#roles)), so there's no one "central" device that if turned off would cause the network to stop working.

 - "mesh network" : it's a relay network in which devices communicate with its neighboring devices to create a larger effective network